solita/solita.github.com/_posts/2025-01-31-elasticsearch-as-read-database.md

 ---
 layout: post
-title: Elasticsearch as read only database
+title: Elasticsearch as read database
 author: villephamalainen
 excerpt: >
   Elasticsearch is a powerful, open-source search and analytics engine.
 It was initially released in 2010 and has since been adopted widely.
 Solita has a long history of using Elasticsearch and has found good use cases for it.
-One of them is using Elasticsearch as a read only database on top of traditional SQL database.
+One of them is using Elasticsearch as a read database on top of traditional SQL database.
 This architecture has the benefit of modeling full domain relations to the SQL database and getting the lightning-fast searches from Elasticsearch where needed.
 tags:
   - Software Architecture
   - Software development